 No matter their political beliefs, Wisconsinites routinely tell me that “government isn’t listening.”
 The quality of life in Wisconsin isn’t getting better for most of the people who live here because a reactive plan to building our economy isn’t working.
 In the last seven years, households across the state have heard promises of job creation and seen billions in taxpayer dollars fly out the door, only to watch an incompetent executive and a broken political system leave those promises unfulfilled.
 Instead of earning enough to save for the future or start a business, Wisconsinites are working multiple jobs and still struggling to pay rent.
-Working parents barely have time to spend with their kids, any kind of vacation in Wisconsin seems out of reach, and many families have given up on Wisconsin altogether, leaving our state for good to seek opportunities elsewhere, with better pay, and a better shot at the American Dream.
+Working parents barely have time to spend with their kids and any kind of vacation in Wisconsin seems out of reach.
+Many families have given up on Wisconsin altogether, leaving our state for good to seek opportunities elsewhere with higher pay and a better shot at the American Dream.

 I believe we can turn our state economy around, but Wisconsinites need more than words.
-They need a thoughtful jobs plan that creates transformative outcomes for communities statewide.
+We need a thoughtful jobs plan that creates transformative outcomes for communities statewide.

 The GroWis economic development plan focuses on the industry segments that are core strengths of our state.
 We can transform Wisconsin into a 21st-century economy that leads the world in the industries that sustain life around the planet.
 Food production and distribution, freshwater science, clean air technology, and renewable energy are all things we do well here.
 By investing in our strengths we can create new businesses and attract, retain, and grow businesses that offer good-paying, family-sustaining jobs in science, technology, manufacturing, and agriculture.